Do you know what AAU basketball is?

 AAU basketball comes with a lot of different names.
 Officially it stands for the Amateur Athletic Union.
 It can also be referred to as club basketball or travel basketball.
 Generally, it refers to non-school teams that are competing.

 Leagues and teams are available as early as kindergarten.
-Between youth leagues, YMCA, Boys & Girls Clubs and other organizations, there will usually be opportunities to play.
+When you consider youth leagues, the YMCA, Boys & Girls Clubs, and other organizations, there will usually be opportunities to play.
+Click here to read about the debate between club and school ball.

 While the first question is usually when can a player start playing with a team the more important question is when should a player start playing with a team?
 They should also ask what type of team should they play on.
-The age and type of team depends on the player’s goals, aspirations and where they are in their playing career.
+The age and type of team depend on the player’s goals, aspirations, and where they are in their playing career.

 Here is what we suggest as a guideline.